bmezaris/TextToVideoRetrieval-TtimesV/README.md

 In our AVS experiments, the proposed $T \times V$ model is trained using a combination of four large-scale video captioning datasets: [MSR-VTT](https://www.microsoft.com/en-us/research/publication/msr-vtt-a-large-video-description-dataset-for-bridging-video-and-language/), [TGIF](https://github.com/raingo/TGIF-Release), [ActivityNet](https://cs.stanford.edu/people/ranjaykrishna/densevid/) and [Vatex](https://eric-xw.github.io/vatex-website/index.html).
 For validation purposes, during training, we use the Video-to-Text
 Description dataset of TRECVID 2016 (tv2016train).
 To evaluate the performance, the IACC.3 and V3C1 TRECVID AVS datasets are used.
 To download TRECVID datasets please refer to the original [TRECVID AVS](https://www-nlpir.nist.gov/projects/tv2022/avs.html) page.

+In our MSR-VTT experiments, we experimented with two versions of this dataset: MST-VTT-full and MSR-VTT-1k-A. For both versions, the proposed $T \times V$ model is trained on the training portion of the dataset and evaluated on the testing portion, respectively.

 ### Frame-level video features
 We assume that frame-level video features have been extracted.
 In our experiments, we utilized three different visual features: